terra-money/docs/docs/How-to/Run-a-full-Terra-node/Set-up-production-environment.md

 *                hard    nofile          65535
 ```

-## Configure the firewall
+## Commonly used ports

 `terrad` uses the following TCP ports.
 Toggle their settings to fit your environment.

+Most validators will only need to open the following ports:

 - `26656`: The default port for the P2P protocol.
 This port is used to communicate with other nodes and must be open to join a network.
 However, it does not have to be open to the public.
 For validator nodes, we recommend configuring `persistent_peers` and closing this port to the public.

+- `1317`: The default port for the [Lite Client Daemon](/How-to/Start-LCD.md) (LCD), which can be executed by `terrad rest-server`.
+The LCD provides an HTTP RESTful API layer to allow applications and services to interact with your `terrad` instance through RPC.
+For usage examples, see [Terra REST API](https://lcd.terra.dev/swagger/).
+You don't need to open this port unless you have use for it.

+Additional ports:

+- `26660`: The default port for interacting with the [Prometheus](https://prometheus.io) database, which can be used to monitor the environment.
+In the default configuration, this port is not open.

 - `26657`: The default port for the RPC protocol.
 Because this port is used for querying and sending transactions, it must be open for serving queries from `terrad`.

 ::: danger
-Do not open this port to the public unless you plan to run a public node.
+Do not open port `26657` to the public unless you plan to run a public node.
 :::

-- `1317`: The default port for the [Lite Client Daemon](../terrad/lcd.md) (LCD), which can be executed by `terrad rest-server`.
-The LCD provides an HTTP RESTful API layer to allow applications and services to interact with your `terrad` instance through RPC.
-For usage examples, see [Terra REST API](https://swagger.terra.money).
-You don't need to open this port unless you have use of it.

-- `26660`: The default port for interacting with the [Prometheus](https://prometheus.io) database, which can be used to monitor the environment.
-In the default configuration, this port is not open.

 ## Run the server as a daemon